run-ai/docs/docs/Researcher/Walkthroughs/quickstart-inference.md

 * Run:ai __user interface__
 * Run:ai __API__

 At this time, Inference services cannot be created via the CLI.
-The CLI __can__ be used for creating a client to query the inference service
+The CLI __can__ be used for creating a client to query the inference service.

 ## Prerequisites